Ahmedsaed/100-days-of-code/README.md

 - [ ] [Current Progress: 1] Complete as many courses: Coursera, udemy, udacity ...
 - [ ] Make some youtube videos about coding
 - [ ] Get familiar with web3
+- [ ] Practice touch typing for 30 days

 ## Projects and Ideas